 Data is from Pro Football Reference

-Fortunately, the red zone passing report at FantasyLife has you covered.
-It dives into every statistic you need to know about quarterbacks when they get into the money zone.
+Fortunately, the red zone rushing report at FantasyLife has you covered.
+It dives into every statistic you need to know about running backs when they get into the money zone.

 The red zone report can be broken into two distinct categories: inside the 20 and inside the 10.
 Inside the 20 statistics are going to cover all plays that take place inside the red zone, while inside the 10 stats will focus on the plays closest to the goal line.

-The stats from inside the 10-yard line are going to prove most useful for fantasy purposes since that’s where the majority of touchdowns come from.
-For example, Patrick Mahomes led the league with 34 touchdown passes in the red zone last year, but 29 of them came from inside the 10, while 14 of the 16 total came from inside the five-yard line.
+The stats from inside the 10-yard line are going to prove most useful for fantasy purposes since that’s where the majority of touchdowns originate.
+For example, Jamaal Williams led the league with 16 touchdowns inside the red zone, and 15 of them came from inside the 10, while 14 of the 16 total came from inside the five-yard line.

 Regardless of whether you’re looking inside the 20 or 10, attempts might be the most important statistic to consider.
-The first step to scoring a passing touchdown is to have the ball in your hands and in this case, in both the red zone (Att >20) and inside the 10 (Att >10).
+The first step to scoring a rushing touchdown is to have the ball in your hands and in this case, in both the red zone (Att >20) and inside the 10 (Att >10).